jwoehr/qisjob/README.md

   -a, --aer             Use QISKit aer simulator
   -b BACKEND, --backend BACKEND
                         Use specified IBMQ backend
-  -c CREDITS, --credits CREDITS
+  -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS
-                        Max credits to expend on run, default is 3 -j, --job             Print job dictionary
+                        Max credits to expend on each job, default is 3 -j, --job             Print job dictionary
   -m, --memory          Print individual results of multishot experiment -o OUTFILE, --outfile OUTFILE